mjyeaney/CustomVisionParallelScoring/README.md

 ## Configuration

 This project leverages `configparser` for basic configuration settings support.
-In order to run the utility, you will need to drop a file named `settings.ini` at the root location where you execute from that contains the following sections / keys:
+In order to run the utility, you will need to drop a file named `settings.cfg` at the root location where you execute from that contains the following sections / keys:

 ```
 [UtilityDefaults]